 Your Water Is Cold or Lukewarm

 Is the water in your home cooler than usual?
-According to Benjamin Franklin Plumbing, one of the most common symptoms of water heater failure is a drop in water temperature.
+One of the most common symptoms of water heater failure is a drop in water temperature.

-As minerals settle against the lining of your tank, the build-up creates a barrier between the water and heating element which causes your system to work harder to heat the water.
-Over time, the blockage becomes too thick for the system to function properly.
+As minerals settle against the lining of your tank, the build-up creates a barrier between the water and heating element, which causes your system to work harder to heat the water.
+Over time, the blockage becomes too thick for the system to function correctly.

 Strange Rumbling or Popping Noises